duncantmiller/redwoodpowerfund.com/src/_posts/2024-09-25-rose-city-robotics-wins-demolicious.md

 ![Demolicious Belt](/images/posts/demo_belt_small.jpeg)

-We got to take home the infamous Demolicious belt and have added our RoZero Labs Sticker.
+We got to take home the infamous Demolicious belt and have added our Rose City Robotics Sticker.

 Our next challenge will be defending our title at the October 24th event, and ultimately, facing off against the best of the best in December at the "Champion of Champions" competition.